October 3-week

 Payment + Pricing

-This intensive is $599 with early bird pricing through January 19.
-Regular pricing at $699 starts on January 20.
+This program is $399.
 There is a payment plan option that will allow you to pay in two installments, three weeks apart.

 Please note: The deadline for refunds is 24 hours before the first class.